 Acquire the skills, knowledge, and experience to make significant contributions in the field of development.

 SIT’s Master of Arts in Sustainable Development: Advocacy, Leadership, and Social Change program prepares graduates for positions in organizations working toward a more equitable and sustainable use of the world’s wealth and natural resources.

-The program emphasizes the importance of civil society actors and institutions, including NGOs, community programs, social movements, coalitions, and faith-based organizations.
-Vermont is at the forefront of sustainable development initiatives in the US, and students in the program are able to connect with local communities and relevant organizations, including those led by SIT alumni.
+The program emphasizes the importance of NGOs, community programs, social movements, coalitions, and faith-based organizations.
+Vermont is at the forefront of sustainable development initiatives in the US, and students in the program connect with local communities and relevant organizations, including those led by SIT alumni.

 Students in the program can expect to: